Philosophy

 Minutes, not meetings.

-Most meetings exist because information travels slowly.
-When a blocker routes itself to the one person who can clear it — context attached, the same hour — the status meeting has nothing left to review.
+Most meetings exist because news travels slowly.
+When a blocker goes straight to the person who can clear it — same hour, full context — the status meeting has nothing left to cover.

 06